fu-sen/example.net.eu.org/index.md

 layout: default
 ---

-description: This domain is for use in illustrative examples in documents.
+This domain is for use in illustrative examples in documents.
 You may use this domain in literature without prior coordination or asking for permission.

 ___